 Guided tours of these sites may be of interest if kids are old enough to follow along.
 If not, purchase a Roma Pass Card which grants preferred entry to many of these attractions, as well as free Metro transportation.

 Escape from Rome’s bustle with a day trip to Ostia Antica, Rome’s ancient port city (via a train from Pyramide station).
-As well-preserved as Pompeii, this sprawling historical site allows everyone to enjoy a journey back in time while viewing ancient bakeries, temples, gymnasiums and even a latrine.
+As well-preserved as Pompeii, this sprawling historical site allows everyone to enjoy a journey back in time while viewing ancient bakeries, temples, gymnasiums, and even a latrine.
 Note: If you would rather see the real thing, you can easily do a day tour to Pompeii.

 Rome is accessible by flights from North America and easy rail service from major centers in Europe.
 Do not visit in August when most of Italy is on holiday.
 Shops and restaurants are closed at this time, and the temperature is hot and humid.
 Claudia from The Travelling Mom